King's College Cambridge

 The project is composed of three crescent terraces forming an open sided court, a new graduate villa to complement the Barton Road elevation, and the refurbishment and extension of an existing Victorian Villa.

 Targeting a 100-year design life, the scheme uses high-quality materials which emanate a sense of permanence; these are buildings which are designed to last.
 Externally, soft waterstruck gault clay bricks and handmade plain roof tiles imply a sense of monolith and reference surrounding vernacular materials.

-Alongside this the project is being assessed against a bespoke sustainability matrix, supplementing the high standards of Passivhaus building performance with an holistic view of sustainability within the contexts of the immediate site and global climate.
+Alongside the high standards of Passivhaus building performance the project is being assessed against a bespoke sustainability matrix with an holistic view of sustainability within the contexts of the immediate site and global climate.
 This matrix demonstrates excellence in health and wellbeing, landscape and nature, water, materials and waste, community and neighbourhood, and construction impacts.

 The architecture is defined by a careful balance of verticality and horizontality; vertically stacked windows and dormers with expressed rainwater pipes reference residential courts whilst horizontal ribbing subtly emphasizes the sweep of the crescent curves, responding to the tension and compression held in the crescent form.

 An understated play in the brick textures, introducing courses of tile and rotated headers, enriches the vertical and horizontal rhythms and acts with the deep window reveals to enliven the calm architecture.